mloeks/rtg-ui/README.md

 ## Current TODOs

+### EURO 2024

+### Must
+* Manually test if everything is still running, without upgrading ...

-### WWC 2023
+### Should

+#### Upgrades
+* Check lib-upgrades branch
+* Make npm i work with more recent node LTS, removing and re-creating package-lock.json fails currently

-#### Must
+#### Other
 * Cookie Consent according to legal requirements
   * As only technically required cookies are being used (for e.g. session and login), this should be rather straightforward

-### Should

 * Minor redesign (new colour palette, fonts, images)
 * Fix minor (but numerous) linter complaints
 * Minor facelift, e.g. exchange some pictures (with own pictures?)